 This year, I’m turning the big four-oh.
 The first major birthday of my parents that I remember is when they each turned 40.
 Back then, they would submit a listing to the local newspapers that would caption, “Lordy Lordy looks who’s 40!”
 It’s so surreal that I’m now hitting that exact same milestone.

 When I’m not chasing after my kids or powdering down the noses of celebs, I am devoted to working out on a regular and yes, I’ve tried most fitness trends and fad diets throughout the years.
 Incorporating regular physical activity into my hectic schedule allows me to keep up with my lifestyle both physically and mentally.
 I no longer work out to necessarily look good—although that’s a nice added bonus.
 It’s more about making me feel my best to take on the demands of both my job and my personal life.
 Working out is my secret weapon to navigate through my crazy life.

 After I had my second child, I realized that bouncing back was not a reality and that I had to take my workouts to the next level.
 I joined a local gym in Toronto called BOMB Fitness and entered not one but two of their epic Transformation Challenges.
 And guess what?
 I won both of them!
 I melted off 27 pounds of baby weight.
 To celebrate my 40th, let me take you through my fitness journey to 40, including all the hits, misses, and fads I’ve tried over the years.

 The 80s were more about workout wear than actual aerobics.
-My first introduction into the world of fitness was sweating up a storm with my mom while we worked out to the iconic 20-Minute Workout in our living room.
+My first introduction to the world of fitness was sweating up a storm with my mom while we worked out the iconic 20-Minute Workout in our living room.